 EEProm had shorted out and the memory wiped clean.

 Now I could move on and get the boot system working properly.

 Windows install finally

-(the screenshot is from my main rig as I was not able to get one on the laptop when but the way it works is the same and it has been updated now 🙂 )
+(the screenshot is from my main rig as I was not able to get one on the laptop.
+But the way it works is the same and it has been updated now 🙂

-It’s been a fun little project if not a bit of a challenge at times but its a super light little machine and despite the battery not being great after it does last around an hour will I do another thinkpad to sell on?
-Possibly I am going to look into it and the cost of doing it and whether i can make any profit from it.
+It’s been a fun little project if not a bit of a challenge at times but its a super light little machine and despite the battery not being great after it does last around an hour.
+Will I do another ThinkPad to sell on in the future?

 Possibly I am going to look into the costs of doing it.

 here is the link to lenovo’s site to look at new thinkpad models they are selling.